Lyrics for (The Angels Wanna Wear My) Red Shoes as interpreted by Mopnugget

-Oh I used to be disgusted
+Oh, I used to be disgusted

 And now I try to be amused

-But since their wings have gotten rusted
+But since their wings have got rusted

 You know, the angels wanna wear my red shoes